mkduong-ai/fairdo/README.md

 ## Advices
 :rocket: **For a quick start**, use the `DefaultPreprocessing` class with the default settings.
 An example is given in `tutorials/1.
-Default Preprocessor` and below.
+Default Preprocessor`.

 :white_check_mark: **For data quality**, you want to keep the original data $D$ and only add fair synthetic data $G$ on top of it.